 For example, you could turn your blog post into an audio podcast by simply recording it using your phone or laptop.
 You’ll end up with two pieces of content.
 Plus, you can splice the audio into shorter clips that can tease the complete episode.

-If you film an overview of each product, you could cut these videos into short TikToks or Reels for Instagram.
-You can still post the original video on your website or YouTube.
+If you film an overview of each product or create one in eyeris.io, you could cut these videos into short TikToks or Reels for Instagram.
+Plus, you can still post the original video on your website or YouTube.